danielenricocahall/sparkformers/README.md

 Derived from [Elephas](https://github.com/danielenricocahall/elephas), however with [HuggingFace removing support for Tensorflow](https://www.linkedin.com/posts/leonidboytsov_wow-the-huggingface-library-is-dropping-activity-7339003651773915137-mmrV#:~:text=I%20have%20bittersweet%20news%20to,even%20if%20outside%20of%20PyTorch.), I decided to spin some of the logic off into its own separate project, and also rework the paradigm to support the [Torch](https://pytorch.org/) backend!
 The purpose of this project is to serve as an experimental backend for distributed training that may be more developergonomic compared to other solutions such as [Ray](https://docs.ray.io/en/latest/train/train.html).

 # Examples
+Note that all examples are also available in the [examples directory](https://github.com/danielenricocahall/sparkformers/tree/main/examples).

 ## Autoregressive (Causal) Language Model Training and Inference
 ```python